KoushikMuthakana/Python_Cryptocurrency_Price_Cutdown_Notifier/README.md

 A simple python script notifies the clients through Email and SMS Notifications

 yagmail package is used for Email Notification.
-Twilio Service is used for SMS Notification
+Twilio Service is used for SMS Notification.

+coinmarketcap API is used to fetch the Cryptocurrency prices.